Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Parameterizing the Koopman Control Family

-The proof of Lemma~\ref{l:Kaug-captures-function-evolutions-in-F} directly follows from the definition of $\Kaug$ and Lemma~\ref{l:control-indep-properties}(a), and is omitted for space reasons.
-Lemma~\ref{l:Kaug-captures-function-evolutions-in-F} provides a crucial tool to analyze the behavior of functions in $\Fc$ on the trajectories of the control system~\eqref{eq:control-system} (note the similarity of the composition $f \circ \Tc$ with the definition of the Koopman operator~\eqref{eq:Koopman-def} for autonomous systems).
+Lemma~\ref{l:Kaug-captures-function-evolutions-in-F} provides a crucial tool to analyze the behavior of functions in $\Fc$ on the trajectories of the control system~\eqref{eq:control-system} (note the similarity of the composition $f \circ \Tc$ with the definition of the Koopman operator~\eqref{eq:Koopman-def} for systems \new{without input}).
 In this result, observe that even though $\Kaug$ is the Koopman operator associated with~\eqref{eq:augmented-system}, its action on control-independent function extensions leads to the prediction of the function values on trajectories of the actual control system~\eqref{eq:control-system}.

 The next result provides a link between the invariant subspaces of $\Kaug$ and common invariant subspaces of the KCF.

 \begin{proposition}\longthmtitle{Invariant Subspaces of $\Kaug$ Characterize Common Invariant Subspaces for the KCF} Let $\Sc \subseteq \Faug$ be an invariant subspace under $\Kaug$.
 Then, \begin{enumerate} \item for all $u^* \in \Uc$, $\restr{\Sc}{u=u^*}$ is an invariant subspace of $\Kc_{u^*}$; \item if $\restr{\Sc}{u=u_1} = \restr{\Sc}{u=u_2}$ for all $u_1, u_2 \in \Uc$, then $\restr{\Sc}{u=u^*}$ (for any $u^* \in \Uc$) is a common invariant subspace under the Koopman control family $\{\Kc_{u^*}\}_{u^* \in \Uc}$. \end{enumerate} \end{proposition} \begin{pf} (a) First note that $\restr{\Sc}{u=u^*}$ is a vector space for all $u^* \in \Uc$.
 Given any $u^* \in \Uc$, consider an arbitrary function $g \in \restr{\Sc}{u=u^*}$.
 By definition of $\restr{\Sc}{u=u^*}$, there exists a function $\tilde{g} \in \Sc$ such that $g = \restr{\tilde{g}}{u = u^*}$ (note that $\tilde{g}$ might not be unique).
 By Lemma~\ref{l:augmentedKoopman-captures-individuals}, one can write